About the N.O.V.A. Principles Foundation

 The N.O.V.A. program was created in March of 2003, by officers from the Orem Police Department in Utah.
 In April of 2004, N.O.V.A.
 Principles LC, was created to allow the N.O.V.A. program to be implemented beyond the confines of the City of Orem.
 N.O.V.A. quickly expanded to other locations outside of the City of Orem.
-In September of 2017, N.O.V.A.
+In January 2016, N.O.V.A.
 Principles LC, became the N.O.V.A.
 Principles Foundation, a 501(c)(3) Non-Profit Public Charity.

 N.O.V.A. acknowledges the key role of parents and family in keeping youth away from the harmful effects of illegal drugs, violence, and negative media exposure.
 N.O.V.A. supports parents in this endeavor by teaching youth and also by providing a Parent’s program.
 The N.O.V.A.
 Parent’s program is derived from sound psychological principles to give parents assistance in raising youth in today’s world.

 The N.O.V.A.
 Principles Elementary program is a 13-15 week program taught at the 5th, or 6th grade level by uniformed law enforcement officers.
 Some departments provide students who participate in this program a N.O.V.A. folder, program material, and a N.O.V.A.
 T-shirt at minimal cost.
 N.O.V.A.
 Officers spend time with students in the classroom, at lunch, and on the playground building a great rapport between students and officers.

 The N.O.V.A.
 Principles Jr. High program is a 4-week program taught at the 6th, 7th, or 8th-grade level by uniformed law enforcement officers.
 Some departments provide students who participate in this program a N.O.V.A. folder, and program material.